Bank-Builder/temporal_journey/deployment-demo/README.md

 # TODOs
 1) **TODO** Is it an issue that sequence values are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html (see Sequences section)
-    - current thinking :thinking:: not a problem as data never inserted on canonical
+    - :thinking: current thinking: is that this is not a problem as data never inserted on canonical
     - for backup & then restore's a step for brining the sequence values up-to-date is better placed

 2) **TODO** Should we migrate destination first, then source?